kcoyle/RDF-AP/DSPedited.md

 **Summary**

 The maximum number of times this kind of statement is allowed to appear in the enclosing Description.
+If the value of this property is greater than one, then this property is repeatable.
+If no maxOccurs property is included in the profile, then the property is repeatable and there are no limits on how many times it can be repeated.

 **Allowed values**

-non-negative integer or "infinity"
+non-negative integer

 **Default**

-"infinity"
+none

 **Conditions**